 It’s frustrating to own any Lions RB in fantasy football.
 So, temper expectations and hope Swift builds on his middling 878 total yards he squeaked out in 2020.
 His saving grace was the 10 touchdowns he managed.
 Also hope that Jamaal Williams doesn’t eat too much into Swift’s touches.

 A glaring example of a guy drafted too quickly in 2020, CEH failed to live up to the hype.
 Aside from dealing with an injury late season, Edwards-Helaire finished his rookie campaign with 1,100 total yards and just five scores.
 Look for he and the Chiefs to mesh better this season.

 Mixon slides into this list as a guy who should move up in the ranks as the season plays out.
 If the Bengals improve their offensive line Mixon will be worth the draft pick spent on him.
 Though, he also needs to stay healthy.
 Knock on wood.

 19. Chris Carson, Seattle Seahawks

 Carson is a stud when he’s healthy.
 He’s a three-back down and the Seahawks love to run the ball.
 He’ll keep the fantasy points rolling, making him a serviceable RB2 with plenty of upside given any game script.

 20. Myles Gaskin, Miami Dolphins

-Gaskin hits the top-20 list since the Dolphins declined to draft any big-name RBs as competition.
+Gaskin hits the top-20 list since the Dolphins declined to draft any early-round RBs as competition.
 He should remain top-dog on a flourishing Dolphins offense when hopefully, Gaskin stays healthy all season.